rfjakob/gocryptfs/Documentation/MANPAGE.md

 :	Use an 128-bit IV for GCM encryption instead of Go's default of 96 bits (default true).
 This pushes back the birthday bound for IV collisions far enough to make it irrelevant.
+This flag is useful when recovering old gocryptfs filesystems using "-masterkey".
+It is ignored (stays at the default) otherwise.

 **-init**
 :	Initialize encrypted directory

+**-longnames**
+:	Store names longer than 176 bytes in extra files (default true) This flag is useful when recovering old gocryptfs filesystems using "-masterkey".
+It is ignored (stays at the default) otherwise.

 **-masterkey string**
 :	Mount with explicit master key specified on the command line.
 This